 The popularity of Pranayama in the modern world is increasing as Yoga Breathing techniques.
-In different areas of yoga, Pranayama is used to achieve different goals: curb the mind’s restless movement, achieve emotional balance, cleanse and restore the body and accumulate energy.
+In different exercises within yoga, Pranayama is used to achieve different goals: curb the mind’s restless movement, achieve emotional balance, cleanse and restore the body and accumulate energy.

-Turning to the primary sources on yoga, Pranayama is the control and management of prana, or universal life energy, which is closely related to such a process as Breathing.
+Turning to the ancient practices of yoga, Pranayama is the control and management of prana (breath control), or universal life energy, which is closely related to such a process as Breathing.
 Better respiratory rates mean an increase in oxygen uptake and adequate oxygen supply is beneficial for brain cells.

 Mastering pranayama is the 4th step, which brings us to the goals of yoga – knowledge of the inner world and harmonious interaction with the environment.
 The main goal of Pranayama is to raise vital energy through the central energy channel – Sushumna.

-There are different types of techniques involved in Pranayama.
+There are different types of techniques involved in Pranayama or Yogic breathing.
 This article will list ten different types of pranayama breathing techniques that you must follow in your everyday life.

 1. Kapalabhati Pranayama – Belly Breathing